 Deborah Tout-Smith joined the History Council of Victoria in November 2021, representing Museums Victoria.
-Deborah is Senior Curator, Home & Community, in the Society & Technology Department of Museums Victoria.
-She curates Home & Community, Childhood and Military History collections, and co-curates a Clothing & Textiles collection.
+Deborah is Senior Curator, Home & Community, in the History & Technology Department of Museums Victoria.
+She curates the Home & Community and Military History collections, and co-curates the Clothing & Textiles and Childhood collections.

 Deborah is passionate about the documentation, research and interpretation of history.
 She has curated major exhibitions including World War I: Love & Sorrow (2014) and The Melbourne Story (with Liza Dale-Hallett, 2008).
 She is currently researching the use of Melbourne’s Royal Exhibition Building by the RAAF and WAAF during World War II, building on the project https://museumsvictoria.com.au/reb/stories/wartime-stories-from-the-royal-exhibition-building/

-Deborah holds a Master of Arts in Public History (High Distinction) degree from Monash University.
+Deborah holds a Master of Arts in Public History from Monash University.